Make Up (2019 film)

 Make Up is a 2019 British psychological thriller film, written and directed by Claire Oakley.
 It is Oakley's debut feature, set in a wintry caravan park in St Ives, Cornwall.
-As of 2022, the film had received a 98% score on review-aggregation website Rotten Tomatoes.

 Plot

-Ruth is dropped off to a caravan park in Cornwall to live with her boyfriend Tom, who works there.
+Ruth is dropped off at a caravan park in Cornwall to live with her boyfriend Tom, who works there.
 She meets Shirley, the park manager, and Kai, the maintenance assistant.
 Kai escorts Ruth to Tom's caravan and Tom is pleased that his girlfriend is finally with him.

 The next morning, Tom goes to work but wants Ruth to ask Shirley for a job.
 Instead, Ruth cleans up the caravan, finding red lipstick on the mirror and strands of long red hair in Tom's clothing.